evaitl/aarch64_min_kernel/devlog.md

                 compatible = "arm,pl011\0arm,primecell";
         };

-In qemu apparently you don't have to set up the divsors or anything.
+In qemu apparently you don't have to set up the divisors or anything.
 You can just start scribbling on the data register and it will be displayed by qemu.